ehtick/cad2data-Revit-IFC-DWG-DGN-pipeline-with-conversion-validation-qto/README.md

 ⭐ **If you find our tools helpful, please consider starring our repository**.

-Star Dify on GitHub and be instantly notified of new releases.
+Star DDC workflow on GitHub and be instantly notified of new releases.
 <p align="center">
   <img src="https://datadrivenconstruction.io/wp-content/uploads/2025/09/star-github.gif" width="100%"/>
   <br></br>